-Join Diana Weynand for an in-depth discussion in this video Using the exercise files, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Using the exercise files, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - Hi, this is Ashley Kennedy, and this is the Effective Storytelling with Final Cut Pro X, 10.1.x update.
 Diana Weynand is going to take you through this entire course.
 But I'm here, in this movie, to just do a couple of things.
 I want to tell you about this update because it is quite an unusual update.
 It's something that Lynda.com really doesn't normally do.
 Then, after I've gotten you acquainted with what this course is, and how it's going to work, I want to show you how to use your Exercise Files.

 This course was originally recorded, in early 2012, in FCP X v 10.0.2.
 Then, in late 2013, Apple released FCP X v.
 10.1, which was a bit of a game changer in terms of the way parts of the interface look, and the way media management inherently works.
 When this update came out, we rushed to re-record the FCP X Essential Training to match the new update, which, of course, is available in the Lynda.com Online Training Library.

 However, there are a handful of other smaller FCP X courses that we were not able to immediately re-record for various logistical reasons.
 This course is one of those.
 Each of these courses has a lot of really valuable insight into some great project-based approaches, and specific workflows, but, well, they were recorded in an older version of the software that looks a little different than what you have in front of you.
 What I've done for these courses is put a Band-Aid on them, until we can re-record them from scratch.